kaltura/kaltura-player-js/docs/playing-your-video.md

 ## Step 2 - Load the Media
 To load your media, call the `loadMedia` API.
-<br>The `loadMedia` method returns a promise, since it's an asynchronies operation that accesses a server.
+<br>The `loadMedia` method returns a promise, since it's an asynchronous operation that accesses a server.
 When the promise has been resolved, you can manipulate the player as follows:
 ```js
 player.loadMedia(mediaInfo).then(() =>
   player.play();